moh123mos/e-commerce-menitor/README.md

         git merge <name-branch>
         git push -u origin main

-# Or You Can VSCode Interface
+# Or You Can Use VSCode Interface